 Lesson materials

-History lessons and teaching materials on World War II
+History lessons and teaching materials on World War II and other conflicts

 Jump to lesson materials

-We have assembled real-life source materials for students to analyse, discuss, and reflect upon.
-At the same time, we encourage teachers to modify the lessons to suit their own practices and preferences, and in particular to look for local and personal source material if they consider that this will bring the past closer to their own students.
+At the same time, we encourage teachers to modify the lessons to suit their own practices and preferences, and in particular to look for local and personal source material to bring the past closer to their own students.

 This website uses different cookies.
 We use cookies to personalise content, provide social media features, and analyse traffic to our website.
 Some cookies are placed by third parties that appear on our pages.
 You can find more information and options to choose from in our Privacy Policy and Configurations for usage.